 As of this writing, the owners of the hybrid handcrafted log and timber residence, (original artistic rendering shown above), are scheduled to take possession in the summer of 2020.
 Their waterfront lot rests on one of Nova Scotia’s most enchanting shores, the South Shore.
 As a result of this location, the homeowners will enjoy stunning scenery and the South Shore’s milder winter temperatures.

 What Should You Build In Nova Scotia?

-Though the weather is more moderate than some regions of Canada, Nova Scotia still experiences its share of annual snowfall.
-And, depending on your specific micro climate, it is astonishingly varied. [iv] Thus, almost every M.T.N Design architectural style offers design concepts that work in this region.
+Though the weather is more moderate than in some regions of Canada, Nova Scotia still experiences its share of annual snowfall.
+And, depending on your specific microclimate, it is astonishingly varied. [iv] Thus, almost every M-T-N Design architectural style offers design concepts that work in this region.
 For example, densely wooded coves welcome Western Heritage style homes as easily as they embrace a cottage from our Cabin Refined™ series.